 There is usually a sense of anxiety when you realize something isn’t quite right with your furnace.
-You’re resting at home and you hear your furnace is constantly kicking in and shutting off.
-However, before you panic, there are several items you can check when you realize your furnace seems to be shutting off more than usual than it should be.
+You’re resting at home and you hear your furnace is continuously kicking in and shutting off.
+However, before you panic, there are several items you can check when you first notice that your furnace seems to be shutting off more than usual than it should be.

 - Check the air filter in your furnace—You may think that air filters are only used to help keep the indoor air cleaner, but the filters also help keep your system clean.
-Your first step when you recognize a problem with your system should be taking a look at your air filter to see if it needs replacement.
+Your first step when you notice a problem with your system should be checking your air filter to see if it needs to be replaced.
 If it’s clogged or dirty, it can make it difficult for air to flow over the heat exchanger.

-- Look at your thermostat—For many of us, we may have set our thermostats months ago and forgot about it, especially when using a smart or programmable thermostat.
-Check your thermostat to see if anything unusual is going on or if it could need new batteries.
+- Look at your thermostat—For several of us, we may have set our thermostats months ago and forgot about it, especially when using a smart or programmable thermostat.
+Examine your thermostat to see if anything unusual is taking place or if it could need new batteries.
 The placement of your thermostat could make a difference, as well.
-If it’s located in a place that’s usually hotter than the rest of your house, such as in direct sunlight or close to another heat source, it could be falsely assuming your home reached the desired temperature.
+If it’s located in a place that’s usually hotter than the rest of your home, such as in direct sunlight or close to another heat source, it could be falsely assuming your home reached the desired temperature.

-- Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more often.
-Walk around your home and check the windows to confirm they are all closed and take a look at the seals around your windows for any drafts or cold air entering into your house.
+- Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more frequently.
+Walk around your home and check the windows to confirm they are all closed and examine the seals around your windows for any drafts or cold air entering into your house.

-While you can review these issues by yourself, if issues still continue after these checks, it might be time to call in the experts.
+While you can certainly check for some of these issues by yourself, if issues still continue after these checks, it might be time to call in the professionals.
 When your furnace is consistently turning off, it can result in unnecessary work and stress on your system that could produce more expensive repairs or even a replacement.

 Our experts are happy to help you examine the situation and identify the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
 If you have questions, call us at 289-813-5566 or check out our online scheduler to conveniently request an appointment.